microsoft/knossos-ksc/doc/sphinx/index.rst

 .. code:: Python

-   from knossos import vmap
-   def vrelu3(t : Tensor) -> Tensor:
-      return vmap(relu3, t)

-Or even just ``vrelu3 = vmap(relu3)``.
+   vrelu3 = torch.vmap(relu3)

 Like in JAX, this takes a function defined on scalars, and "vectorizes" it to work on Tensors (or in fact any container of scalars, such as a tuple of tensors of tuples).

-Now if you know anything about PyTorch, you should be suspicious now: is'nt this going to be glacially slow?
+Now if you know anything about PyTorch, you should be suspicious now: isn't this going to be glacially slow?
 Well, let's see.
 We'll make a simple DNN with ``vrelu3`` activations, as in [](https://towardsdatascience.com/extending-pytorch-with-custom-activation-functions-2d8b065ef2fa)

 .. code:: Python